cd80-ctf/InjuredAndroidWriteups/Flag 2 | Exported Activity.md

 # Flag 2 | Exported Activity
-Welcoem back!
+Welcome back!
 Last time, we were introduced to the basics of what makes an Android app tick, and where to look if we want to break it (mostly `AndroidManifest.xml`).
 We were also introduced to the concept of activities.
 This time, we're going to learn about the most important attack surface that any Android app can present: its *exported activities*.